-This is an adjustment that should only be made when the antenna itself is erected.
-If you can't align the loops with the cardinal points, choose a 15 degree offset in the panel.
+This is an adjustment that should only be made when the antenna itself is being installed.
+If you can't align the loops with the cardinal points, choose a 15-degree offset in the panel.

-This adjustment is not available when in Client mode.
+This adjustment is not available when in Client mode - any required compensation for the server antenna is defined at the server end.